munificent/craftinginterpreters/book/statements-and-state.md

 ## Design Note: Implicit Variable Declaration

-Lox has explicit distinct syntax for declaring a new variable and assigning to an existing one.
-Some languages collapse those together and only have assignment syntax.
+Lox has distinct syntax for declaring a new variable and assigning to an existing one.
+Some languages collapse those to only assignment syntax.
 Assigning to a non-existent variable automatically brings it into existence.
-This is called **implicit variable declaration** and exists in Python, Ruby, CoffeeScript.
+This is called **implicit variable declaration** and exists in Python, Ruby, and CoffeeScript, among others.
 JavaScript has an explicit syntax to declare variables, but can also create new variables on assignment.
 Visual BASIC has [an option to enable or disable implicit variables][vb].

 [vb]: https://msdn.microsoft.com/en-us/library/xe53dz5w(v=vs.100).aspx

-When the same syntax can assign or create a variable, each language has to decide what that means when the context isn't clear about which behavior the user intends.
-In particular, each language has to decide how implicit declaration interacts with shadowing, and which scope an implicitly declared variable goes into.
+When the same syntax can assign or create a variable, each language has to decide what happens when the context isn't clear about which behavior the user intends.
+In particular, each language must choose how implicit declaration interacts with shadowing, and which scope an implicitly declared variable goes into.

 *   In Python, assignment always creates a variable in the current function's scope, even if there is a variable with the same name declared outside of